To be taken directly to the article/announcement, click on the underlined text.

 Finally, please remember that the United Methodist Church will hold a special General Conference later this month (February 23-26, 2019 in St. Louis, Missouri).
 The purpose will be to receive and act on a report from the Commission on a Way Forward based on the recommendations of the Council of Bishops.
 The Commission was authorized to examine paragraphs in the Book of Discipline concerning human sexuality and to explore options to strengthen church unity.
 This conference may have far reaching implications for our denomination and our local congregation.
 I am including a link to the official General Conference website so that you can keep up with the proceedings.
 You are also welcome to attend the Sunday morning Forum each week at 9:30 as this is our current topic for study and discussion.
 For more information, surf over to http://www.umc.org/topics/general-conference-2019-special-session.

 SECOND TUESDAY BOOK GROUP

-The Second Tuesday Book Group will be reading The President is Missing
+The Second Tuesday Book Group will be reading Lilac Girls

-by Bill Clinton and James Patterson for their meeting on Tuesday, November 13 at 1:00 p.m.
+by Martha Hall Kelly for their meeting on Tuesday, February 12 at 1:00 p.m.

-by Ann Tyler.
-These books are available at various local libraries and online at Amazon, Ebay, and Costco.
-Whether or not you can obtain and read these books, please join us for a lively discussion.
+This book is available at various local libraries and online at Amazon, Ebay, or Costco.
+Whether or not you can obtain and read the book, please join us for a lively discussion at 1:00 p.m. on the second Tuesday of the month.
 New people are always welcome.
-Books have not been selected for the following months, so please bring any suggestions you may have.
+Books have not been selected for future months, so please bring any suggestions you may have.

 TUESDAY BIBLE STUDY